JEK-III/DataPubSurvey/SurveyPaperScrap.md

 ###Data vultures
 * although the majority of respondents were satisfied, the fraction who were not (22%) is too large to ignore
 * In kim (2012) study, 32% (8/25) researchers "Worried about data theft; cannot trust others" /cite{kim_institutional_2012}
-* no judgement implied about whether researcher expectations are reasonable or not
+* no judgement implied by us about whether researcher expectations are reasonable or not
 * could potentially address by some combination of encouraging people to credit more and expect less
 * maybe disciplines will work it out for themselves